TranDangKhoi/railway-reservation-client/README.md

 ## What i was using and is gonna be using in this project 🤔

-- Framework: React, ASP.NET Core 7.0
+- Framework: React

-- Programming languages: Typescript, C# 👩‍💻
+- Programming languages: Typescript👩‍💻

 - UI / CSS Library: SASS, styled-components, Tailwind 💅